Kielx/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-A basic TheOdinProject curriculum for Rock Paper Scissors game.
-Being updated with DOM.
+A basic game of Rock, Paper & Scissors made as a part of The Odin Project Curriculum.
+Ver 1.0 Updated with UI.